semantic-release/semantic-release/docs/support/FAQ.md

 See [npm registry authentication](https://github.com/semantic-release/npm#npm-registry-authentication) for more details.

-See [Artifactory - npm Registry](https://www.jfrog.com/confluence/display/RTF/Npm+Registry#NpmRegistry-AuthenticatingthenpmClient) documentation for Artifactiry configuration.
+See [Artifactory - npm Registry](https://www.jfrog.com/confluence/display/RTF/Npm+Registry#NpmRegistry-AuthenticatingthenpmClient) documentation for Artifactory configuration.

 ## Can I manually trigger the release of a specific version?